Edit

 The Scripts Management window will open.

 The first time you do this the scripts window will be empty.
-In the example above, there are three scripts (listed down the side).
-The “test” and “external” scripts are activated (indicated by the green tick), whereas the “Pricebook” script is deactivated, so will not run (indicated by the red cross).
+In the example above, there are two scripts (listed down the side).
+The “Test” scripts is activated (indicated by the green tick), whereas the “Pricebook” script is deactivated, so will not run (indicated by the red cross).

 To view a particular script: